Electronic-Innovations/Remote-PI-Logging/README.md

 Before running any of the programs ensure that they are up to date by running the bash script in the home directory of the Pi

       ./updatescripts.sh

 This will update the scripts on the pi and ensure they are exacutable.
+All instructions will bas assuming you are running the programs from the home directory and as such running them from within the Remote-PI-Logging directory may effect functionality.

 ### BOOTSRTRAP.py

+This program is for re-programming the EDM from the RPi, it is called using the following structure

+      ./Remote-PI-Logging/BOOTSTRAP.py <option> [hexfile]

+Acceptable options are
+  -h            help, will explain options
+  -R            Reset, will sent a reset comannd to the EDM -P [hexfile]  Will program the EDM with the presented hexfile.
+Hexfile is required for programming.